BlasBenito/distantia/README.md

 </table>

-The function **workflowShortInLong** shown below is going to subset the long sequence in sizes between *min.length* and *max.length*.
+The function **workflowPartialMatch** shown below is going to subset the long sequence in sizes between *min.length* and *max.length*.
 In the example below this search space is reduced to the minimum (the rows of *MIS.short* plus and minus one) to speed-up the execution of this